dimanikulin/dimanikulin/AIForSWArchitects_BusinessCase2_en.md

 Today we have < 10 external partners but going to grow 5x times in next 3 years.

 We're looking forward to introduce SLAs.

-This is very important to be able to perform cross-location analytics together with ability of ML team to leverage from the cross-location data.

 At the end of the day we would like to make our AI/ML teams to work in isolated environments to not interfer with each other.
 Data access policies should be supported in such case (e.g. we should be able to configure what kind of information should be available and what is not).
 The future plan is to reuse environments feature to expose the data for external partners.